Disability StudiesFind a programme

 Studying for a PhD in Disability Studies equips students with a broad range of research knowledge and skills, both within the disability field and beyond.
 As a result, the learning acquired by focusing on disability-related issues and developing skills in analysis and research is relevant to vocational or non-vocational work in many different settings and topic areas.
 Specifically, obtaining a PhD is a route into an academic post, either within a higher education institution or in a public sector or research enterprise.

-Previous graduates have gone on to work for the University of Bristol or other universities, in public sector bodies, third sector organisations, self-advocacy and user-led organisations, local government or education.
+Previous graduates have gone on to work for the University of Bristol or other universities, public sector bodies, third sector organisations, self-advocacy and user-led organisations, local government or education.
 Their roles have been strongly related to applied social research.

 Norah Fry Research Centre